-The Teacher Review Program is our main program.
+The Teacher Review Program is our basic enrollment program.
 Our Educational Consultants are

 our program themselves, and they have gone through rigorous training.
 Families who enroll

 are paired with an Educational Consultant who will:

 - Help them choose curricula appropriate to their own family's talents and needs.